Rockingham City FC

 Rockingham City FC is an association football club based in Rockingham, Western Australia established in 1970.
 Based at the Lark Hill Sports Complex which they moved to in 2008.
 Rockingham City also hosts junior teams starting at Under 6's, senior amateur and women's teams.
-The club will compete in 2022 in the Football West State League Division 1.
+The club will compete in 2025 in the Football West State League Division 2.

 History

 Originally based at the Rockingham City park oval, the team moved to the then new venue of Dowling Street in the mid to late 1970s.
-They moved to their current home field at the Lark Hill Sports Complex in 2008.
+They moved to their current home field at the Endeavour Homes Stadium,Lark Hill Sports Complex in 2008.